frontenddogma/web-development-glossary/manuscript/r.md

 Rubber ducking
 : A method of debugging code.
 The name is a reference to a story in the book _The Pragmatic Programmer_ in which a programmer would carry around a rubber duck and debug their code by forcing themselves to explain it, line-by-line, to the duck.
 Many other terms exist for this technique, often involving inanimate objects.&nbsp;[†](#w-rubber-ducking)

+Rubbish In, Rubbish Out
+: → Garbage In, Garbage Out

 Ruby
 : As a programming language, an interpreted, high-level, general-purpose language.
 Ruby is dynamically typed and uses garbage collection.
 It supports multiple programming paradigms, including procedural, object-oriented, and functional programming.
 Ruby was designed and developed in the 1990s by Yukihiro Matsumoto.
 According to the creator, Ruby was influenced by Perl, Smalltalk, Eiffel, Ada, Basic, and Lisp.&nbsp;[†](#w-ruby) ℹ︎&nbsp;[ruby-lang.org](https://www.ruby-lang.org/)